short-d/short/CONTRIBUTING.md

 where people together plan the product roadmap for Short, write design docs, build complex systems, create libraries, invent new distributed cloud infrastructure & drive innovations.

-We are specificly looking for the following characters for the potential member of the core team:
+We are specificly looking for the following characters for the potential member:

 - You are excited about learning new things and learning them very fast.
 - You write clean code & constantly look for corners to simplify the existing systems.